 If you travel to Madrid in November you will find a month full of festivals, exhibitions, concerts and fairs that show the cultural greatness of the Spanish capital.

-In November you welcome the end of the year season full of magic and you can enjoy the many things to do and see in Madrid Take note!
+In November you welcome the end of the year season full of magic and you can enjoy the many things to do and see in Madrid.
+Take note!

-On November 9 is celebrated the Day of the Virgin of Almudena, patron saint of Madrid, and the Cathedral becomes a meeting place for thousands of believers who attend the Catholic rites and the procession to the Plaza Mayor, which runs through the streets Sal, Postas, Esparteros, Mayor and Bailén of the city.
+On November 9 is celebrated the Day of the Virgin of La Almudena, patron saint of Madrid, and the Cathedral becomes a meeting place for thousands of believers who attend the Catholic rites and the procession to the Plaza Mayor, which runs through the streets Sal, Postas, Esparteros, Mayor and Bailén of the city.
 Attending this event allows you to connect with the local culture, history and religiosity.

-Do not miss the Corona de la Almudena, which is only eaten on these dates and is usually decorated with a figurine of the virgin.
+Don't miss the Corona de la Almudena, which is only eaten on these dates and is usually decorated with a figurine of the virgin.
 It is said that the original recipe dates back to 1978, when the bakers wanted to create a new dessert in honor of the virgin, similar to the traditional roscón de Reyes.

 I highly recommend taking a tour on one of Madrid's tourist buses to learn more about the Almudena Cathedral and other iconic places in the city.
 The cathedral also offers tours inside the temple, in which you can have an audio guide to complement your tour.

-From late October and early November, the Suma Flamenca Festival takes place in several venues in the capital of Madrid, which year after year brings together troubadours, singers and dancers from all over the country in this meeting with nearly 200 artists on stage.
+From late October and early November, the Suma Flamenca Festival takes place in several venues in the capital of Madrid, which year after year brings together troubadours, singers and dancers from all over the country in this encounter with nearly 200 artists on stage.

 For me, this is one of the essential artistic experiences in Madrid at any time of the year, not to say that it is mandatory for those who come from far away looking to discover the city.